M/S Bronxville

 "I can add something to your entry for the Bronxville which went aground near here in a snowstorm, the whole convoy being led into trouble by the escort Monbretia which saw distress lights from another ship the Dorrien Rose which had grounded earlier.
 One of the crew of the Bronxville told me she had among her cargo a large number of cases of whisky.
 The customs authorities sealed the hatches and placed a guard, but the crew entered the hold from below and sold a large amount of the whisky ashore in the nearest village, Portaferry.
 This man, Bert McGinty, who moved to Canada post-war was aboard when she was torpedoed and said they owed their lives to the discipline that prevailed on that ship; other ships' crews did not respond to an emergency so readily".

 Other Norwegian ships in Convoy ON 58, which left Liverpool on Jan.
-20-1942, were Fagersten, Lisbeth, Maud, Rena and Suderøy.
-Acanthus is also named among the escorts (in addition to Montbretia, already mentioned).
+20-1942 (but returned), were Fagersten, Lisbeth, Maud, Rena and Suderøy.

-That summer we find Bronxville in the westbound Convoy ON 111*, originating in Liverpool on July 10-1942.
-Acanthus and Montbretia were again among the escorts, as was Potentilla, and the convoy otherwise included the Norwegian Bralanta, Hjalmar Wessel (returned), Kosmos II, Lynghaug, Nueva Granada, and Pan Aruba.
+Bronxville did not leave Belfast Lough again until July 10-1942, when we find her in the westbound Convoy ON 111*, originating in Liverpool that same day.
+Acanthus and Montbretia were again among the escorts, as was Potentilla, and the convoy otherwise included the Norwegian Bralanta, Hjalmar Wessel (returned), Kosmos II, Lynghaug, Nueva Granada and Pan Aruba (returned).
+Bronxville arrived New York on July 25, the convoy having been dispersed the day before.

-* The ON convoys mentioned here will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them are named in the section listing ships in all ON convoys.
+* These ON convoys will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them are named in the section listing ships in all ON convoys.

 Bronxville departed New York on Aug.
 10-1942 with a cargo of 800 tons general, 531 tons of which was explosives placed in the shelter deck.
 She also had trucks and drums on deck and was bound for Liverpool.
 Her armament consisted of a 4" gun, 2 x 20 mm anti aircraft guns and 6 machine guns.
 She arrived Woods Hole on Aug.
 11 to wait for a convoy, then left in the evening of Aug.
 13 for Halifax, arriving on Aug.
-15, Convoy BX 33 (the differences in dates here as compared to those found in her Voyage Record could simply be because of different time zones used).
+15, having sailed in Convoy BX 33, according to A. Hague (the differences in dates here as compared to those found on Page 3 could simply be because of different time zones used).
 The Norwegian Biscaya, Evita, Henrik Ibsen, N. T. Nielsen Alonso, Norefjord, Pollux and Primo also took part in this convoy.

-Bronxville was scheduled for Convoy HX 203 which departed Halifax on Aug.
-16-1942, but instead joined the slow Convoy SC 97 which left on Aug.
-22 - several Norwegian ships took part in both these convoys, as will be seen when following the links.
+Bronxville was scheduled for Convoy HX 203, which departed Halifax on Aug.
+16, but instead joined the slow Convoy SC 97 on Aug.
+22 (Vice Commodore in Bonneville) - several Norwegian ships took part in both these convoys, as will be seen when following the links.

-Bronxville, in station 81 of the convoy, was torpedoed at 06:05 convoy time on Aug.
-31-1942 by U-609 (Rudloff), struck on the starboard side near hatch No. 1, resulting in a fire breaking out in No. 1 hold with the flames leaping high in between the hatches.
-Fortunately, Bronxville sank before the fire ignited the ammunition.
-(Rowher gives the time of attack as 10:05 German time in 57 13N 33 40W - Captain Bolt's report gives the position as 57 11N 33 45W, adding she sank at 06:12, 7 minutes after the torpedo had hit).
+At 06:05 convoy time on Aug.
+31-1942 Bronxville, in station 81 of the convoy, was torpedoed by U-609 (Rudloff), struck on the starboard side near hatch No. 1, resulting in a fire breaking out in No. 1 hold with the flames leaping high in between the hatches.
+Fortunately, she sank before the fire ignited the ammunition.
+(J. Rowher gives the time of attack as 10:05 German time in 57 13N 33 40W - Captain Bolt's report gives the position as 57 11N 33 45W, adding she sank at 06:12, 7 minutes after the torpedo had hit.
+Page 3 gives the time 08:05).

 The entire crew of 39 was picked up about 20 minutes later by the rescue vessel Perth and landed at Gourock on Sept.
 6, then sent to Glasgow where the maritime hearings were held on Sept.
 8.

-The Panamanian Capira was hit at the same time, and Perth also recovered 33 of the men from that ship, others were rescued by other vessels.
+The Panamanian Capira was hit at the same time, and Perth also recovered 33 of the men from that ship, others were rescued by other ships.

 Crew List - No Casualties: